dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/queue_tutorial/1-queues.md

 ## Queue Dequeue() Method

-The Dequeue() Method is used to remove the first item in the queue, code example:
+The Dequeue() Method is used to remove the first item in the queue, as shown in the code example:

 ```csharp
 using System;